tradecloud/tradecloud-docs-api-v2/supplier/send-order-response/README.md

 {% api-method-response-example httpCode=202 %}
 {% api-method-response-example-description %}
 Successfully queued order response.
-The order response has not yet been verified.
+The order response buyer account number and purchase order number have not yet been verified.
 {% endapi-method-response-example-description %}
 {% endapi-method-response-example %}